-The junior & senior year of your OSU MfgE education focuses on strengthening and extending your discipline-specific knowledge and experience.
-Core coursework in MfgE includes manufacturing materials and processes, production engineering, production planning and control, computer aided design and manufacturing, design of mechanical devises and work systems, lean manufacturing systems engineering, thermal–fluid sciences, design on experiments, simulation, and statistical quality control.
+The upper division courses of the Oregon State University MFGE education focuses on strengthening and extending discipline-specific knowledge and experience.
+Core coursework in MFGE includes manufacturing materials and processes, production engineering, production planning and control, computer aided design and manufacturing, design of mechanical devises and work systems, lean manufacturing systems engineering, thermal–fluid sciences, design on experiments, simulation, and statistical quality control.